RainbowMiner/RainbowMiner/README.md

 Config files are found in directory `Config`

-- config.txt = general settings, wallet, etc.
+- config.txt = general settings, wallet, etc. - documented in [Doc/CONFIG.md](Doc/CONFIG.md)
 - pools.config.txt = pool setup, set a different wallet, workername for each pool and coin
+- userpools.config.txt = your own pools, that RainbowMiner does not ship - documented in [Doc/USERPOOLS.md](Doc/USERPOOLS.md)
+- customminers.config.txt = your own miner programs - documented in [Doc/CUSTOMMINERS.md](Doc/CUSTOMMINERS.md)
 - miners.config.txt = individually add arguments to miner (selected by name and device names and algorithm)
 - devices.config.txt = control algorithms and miners to be used by specific devices
+- gpugroups.config.txt = divide GPUs of the same model into separate groups
+- combos.config.txt = allow or forbid the device group combinations of mining mode "combo"
 - algorithms.config.txt = globally adjust algorithms, like min. hashrate, timetofind etc.
 - coins.config.txt = globally adjust specific coins, like min. hashrate, timetofind etc.
+- mrr.config.txt = per worker settings for MiningRigRentals - documented in [Doc/MININGRIGRENTALS.md](Doc/MININGRIGRENTALS.md)
+- mrralgorithms.config.txt = per algorithm settings for MiningRigRentals
-- ocprofiles.confit.txt = setup custom overclocking profiles
+- ocprofiles.config.txt = setup custom overclocking profiles
+- scheduler.config.txt = different power prices and/or pause miners for defined timespans
 - autoexec.config.txt = add executables/commands to be executed when RainbowMiner starts

 **Note: if you have not started the Start.bat yet, there will be no config files!
 Start it first!**